Home » Real Food » How to Peel Tomatoes Without Boiling or Ice Bath: An Easy and Fast Method

-How to Peel Tomatoes Without Boiling or Ice Bath: An Easy and Fast Method
+How to Peel Tomatoes Without Boiling or Ice Bath

 Learn how to peel tomatoes with bath-temperature water in less than a minute.
 All you need is a clean sink.
 This is a great tip for busy cooks.

-Canning tomatoes can be very rewarding, but it can also be very tedious and time-consuming.
+Did you just harvest your tomatoes for the year?
+Did you have a fabulous crop of tomatoes?
+Canning homegrown tomatoes can be very rewarding, but it can also be very tedious and time-consuming.
 The hardest part, in my opinion, is peeling all those tomatoes.
-Do you have any idea how many tomatoes are in fifteen pounds of tomatoes?
+Do you know how many tomatoes are in fifteen pounds of tomatoes?
 It’s a lot.
 Enough to make your fingers pruney.

-An Easier & Faster Way to Peel Tomatoes
+An Easier and Faster Way to Peel Tomatoes

 I’ve got a way to get through the peeling phase so much faster.
 This method is great for those of us in colder climates who only get a few tomatoes at a time.
 I usually collect a handful of them each day.
-If I left them out until I had enough to process, they’d rot.
+They’d rot if I left them out until I had enough to process.
 That brings me to the first step of quick and easy peeling.

 Pop them in the freezer.

 I don’t wash my tomatoes before I freeze them.
 I just stick them in a storage bag.
-Sometimes I remove the stems, but it really depends on how busy I am.
-Often they go in in the same condition they came off the vine.
+Sometimes, I remove the stems, but it really depends on how busy I am.
+They often go in the freezer in the same condition as when they came off the vine.

 Tomatoes can last in the freezer for months.
 This works well if the harvest season is super busy for you.
-You can come back and do your tomato preservation when things have settled down.
-Other produce is not as forgiving.
+You can return and do your tomato preservation when things settle down.
+Other types of produce are not as forgiving.

 Pop them into warm water.